eliabntt/GRADE-RR/HOWTO.md

 The functions that we use in our scripts are all contained in the `simulator/utils` folder.
 An explanation of each one of the function is given in their comment, while a brief overview is given [here](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/utils/UTILS.md).

+## Main concept

+Our programs all follow the same structure.
+- load the basic kit and start the initial simulation
+- load a basic environment with some settings pre-applied (some config changes cannot be made with the code itself)
+- load libraries and settings
+- load your main environment
+- edit the environment
+- load the robots
+- attach sensors to the robot
+- correct the camera fov (bug in Isaac that changes it)
+- [optional] load and place humans, objects and animate objects
+- setup information recorder
+- loop the simulation and publish/write the information when necessary

+Every aspect can be personalized or adapted.
+The basic environment could be your final one, the humans/animations can be present or placed in a different way, robot can have your set of sensors or your own publishing rate.

+Our code is thought in such a way that each robot is loaded pre-fixed with the `my_robot_` name, and this applies to each topic that is published from that robot.
+The exception lies in the `tf` topic, for which we will have a publisher for each robot.
+Data can be published in ROS and saved as npy files.
+If you want both, with the former using a lowres camera and the latter an high res camera you should first load all the robots, and then call `add_npy_cameras` adjusting the skipped camera of your `recorder`.
+See the [tips](https://github.com/eliabntt/GRADE-RR/blob/mainTipsAndTricks.md) readme for more insights.

 ## Your first code

 [Here](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/first_run.py) is a first example showing how to launch the simulation, load a basic environment, and perform some basic actions.